 IM us if you have any questions!

 Our products come in a recyclable ziptop baggie.
+Several store offer Mylar Bags but only mylar balloons are recyclable.
 You will NEVER find Mylar in our store it is UN-RECYCLABLE and we feel its irresponsible to leave waste for our grandchildren and great grandchildren to deal with.

 Today, very large soap companies’ use recycled oils from restaurants and fast food chains because it's cost effective.
 Also, they remove the glycerin from the soap and sell it as a by-product to tobacco companies and cosmetic companies.